the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 <small>
 Jesus used "The Human" to talk about himself.
-Probably, when people heard it, they would remember a time when Daniel (a great old Jewish person) said he saw God on a big chair on fire give the world to "one who looked like a human".
+Probably, when people heard it, they would remember a time when Daniel (a great old Jewish person) said he saw God (on fire) on a big chair (also on fire) give the world to "one who looked like a human".
 </small>
-has the right to get rid of bad acts on earth--" he said to the man who could not move,
+has the right to get rid of bad acts on earth—" he said to the man who could not move,
 "I tell you, stand up, take your bed, and go to your home!"
 And he got up, and immediately took his little bed, and went out in front of everyone.
 They were surprised and said God was great, and said "We've never seen anything like this!"

 Jesus went out again beside the little sea, and the whole crowd gathered around him, and he taught them.
-As he walked along, he saw Levi, son of Alphaeus, sitting in his fee-taker's office,and he said to him, "Follow me."
+As he walked along, he saw Levi, son of Alphaeus, sitting in his fee-taker's office, and he said to him, "Follow me."
 And he got up and followed him.

 And as he ate dinner at Levi's, many fee-takers and bad-thing-doers